 The Community Hospital Association knew that a new hospital structure was needed.
 In 1950, after years of meetings, discussions, and negotiations, the Defiance County townships of Mark, Milford, and Hicksville came together to form the Joint Township Hospital District.
 They proceeded to purchase land and built a 16-bed facility at our current location on Columbus Street.

-The first Mark, Milford, Hicksville joint township hospital opened in 1953, and ever since, Community Memorial Hospital (CMH) has been dedicated to improving the health of residents in our service area.
+The first Mark, Milford, Hicksville joint township hospital opened in 1953, and since, Community Memorial Hospital (CMH) has been dedicated to improving the health of residents in our service area.
 With support from the community, we have continued to expand and improve our facility with major additions/renovations in 1958, 1982, 1985, 1988, 1993, and 1999.
 These expansions included physician offices, radiology services, surgical suites, and the Health Fit Rehabilitation and Wellness Center.
-Our most recent major addition was the construction of a new hospital facility in 2007 which included a new inpatient wing, emergency department, obstetrics department, surgery suites, café, and meeting rooms.
+Our most recent major addition was the construction of a new hospital facility in 2006 which included a new inpatient wing, emergency department, obstetrics department, surgery suites, café, and meeting rooms.
 In 2011, we constructed and opened an Aquatic Therapy Pool.
+In 2016, we completed a reinivation of lab and respiratory services.
+In 2019, an Orthopedic specialist clinic was developed within the hospital.

 Our current 25-bed critical access facility serves over 17,500 residents in Northwest Ohio and Northeast Indiana.
 Community Memorial Hospital provides a wide range of medical and specialty services including 24-hour emergency care, Musculoskeletal Institute, Specialty Clinics, the regions’ only High-Field Open MRI, and comprehensive rehabilitation services.

 Family Health Centers are located in Hicksville, Antwerp, and Edgerton, Ohio and Harlan, Indiana, where family practice physicians and advance practice nurses provide primary care to the communities in our service area.
-In addition, specialty physicians provide personalized care in our Hicksville, Van Wert, Paulding, and Fort Wayne Specialty Clinics.
+In addition, specialty physicians provide personalized care in our Hicksville Specialty Clinic.

 We are proud to serve the residents of Northwest Ohio and Northeast Indiana.
 It is an honor and a privilege to live and work with local residents who genuinely value quality healthcare that is close to home.